lh9171338/MagicCube/README.md

 # 2. Usage
 ## 2.1 Parameters
 Order:
->>The order of the Order of the Rubik's cube.
+>>The order of the Rubik's cube.
 >>Range of the value: **[2, 9]**.

 Size:
->>The size of each block of the Rubik's cube.
+>>The block size of the Rubik's cube.
 >>Range of the value: **Positive number**.

 Draw3d：